Can you have a funeral without a service? Yes, you can. It’s called an unattended funeral and it’s becoming more popular in the UK.

 As you’d expect, an unattended funeral costs less than a traditional funeral.
 This is because you won’t need to pay for a venue, a hearse or a celebrant.

-- Consider an unattended cremation instead of a burial.
+• Consider an unattended cremation instead of a burial.
 An unattended burial usually costs more than an unattended cremation.
 This is because you’ll need to pay a burial fee on top of the funeral director’s costs.

-- Look into direct cremation specialists.
-They may be able to give you a better price than a traditional funeral director, as they focus only on this type of service.
+• Look into direct cremation specialists.
+They may be able to give you a better price for an unattended funeral than a traditional funeral director.
+This is because they focus only on this type of service.

-- Shop around and compare prices.
+• Shop around and compare prices.
 You can use our funeral price comparison tool to find funeral directors who organise unattended funerals in your local area.

-Can you prepay for a direct cremation?
+Can you prepay for an unattended funeral?

 Can you go to an unattended funeral?